christhekeele/shards/README.md

     $ make doc

-> **Note:** Once you run previous command, a new folder `doc` is created, and you'll have a pretty nice HTML documentation.
+> **Note:** Once you run a previous command, a new folder `doc` is created, wherein you'll have a pretty nice HTML documentation.

 ## Copyright and License